yvs314/epi-net-m/README.md

     julia oboe-cli.jl --fips FIPS... --agg AGG --name NAME [--force]

-- `FIPS...` is a space-separated list of [FIPS codes](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/?cid=nrcs143_013696) of the states whose data is to be processed, or `ALL` to process all of the contiguous US, or `NW` to process Washington and Oregon.
+- `FIPS...` is a space-separated list of [FIPS codes](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/?cid=nrcs143_013696) of the states whose data is to be processed, or `ALL` to process all of the contiguous US.
 - `AGG` is the desired aggregation level, which can be one of:
     - `tra` for census tract
     - `cty` for county